SUU Seal (for official use only)

 2. General Policy

 1. Southern Utah University utilizes a centralized Purchasing Office to effectively administer the Procurement function.
 The Purchasing Office has been granted authority by the Southern Utah University Board of Trustees and the University President to order supplies, materials, Services and equipment, and to obligate the University in any type of Contractual agreement.
-The President designates the Director of Purchasing as the Chief Procurement Officer for the University.
+The President designates a Chief Procurement Officer for the University.

-4. Any order or commitment made by a University faculty, staff, or student is not legally binding (see Section IV.B.) unless that person has been authorized in a manner as described within this policy.
-Those found to have violated this policy, or any component herein, will be subject to disciplinary action per State Statute and requirements.
+5. Any order or commitment made by a University faculty, staff, or student is not legally binding (see Section IV.B.) unless that person has been authorized in a manner as described within this Policy.
+Those found to have violated this policy, or any component herein, will be subject to disciplinary action and other legal action, as applicable.

-5. The Purchasing Office, Office of Risk Management, and Office of Legal Affairs will collectively maintain records of Transactions, agreements, legal notices, land purchase/sale documents, Contracts, and supporting documentation.
+6. The Purchasing Office and Office of Legal Affairs will collectively maintain records of Transactions, agreements, legal notices, land purchase/sale documents, Contracts, and supporting documentation.
 These files may be recorded either electronically or by paper and must be readily available for review.
 Procurement documents will be retained as prescribed by the applicable State Archives record(s) retention schedule.

 3. Purchasing